-Investments consist primarily of brokered certificates of deposit, U.S. Treasury securities and stock of a U.S. corporation.
+Investments consist primarily of commercial paper, corporate bonds, U.S. Treasury securities and stock of a U.S. corporation.
 The Company invests in high-credit quality investments in accordance with its investment policy which minimizes the probability of loss.

-Available-for-sale securities are carried at fair value as determined by quoted market prices, with the unrealized gains and losses, net of tax, reported as a separate component of stockholders equity.
-Realized gains and losses are determined using the specific identification method and transactions are recorded on a settlement date basis in interest income or expense, net.
+Available-for-sale debt securities are carried at fair value as determined by quoted market prices, with the unrealized gains and losses, net of tax, reported as a separate component of stockholders equity.
+Realized gains and losses are determined using the specific identification method and transactions are recorded on a settlement date basis in interest income and other, net.
+For the year ended December 31, 2018, \$0.4 million of realized losses were reclassified from accumulated other comprehensive loss, net in the Consolidated Balance Sheets to interest income and other, net in the Consolidated Statements of Operations and Comprehensive Loss.
 Investments with original maturities beyond three months at the date of purchase and which mature on, or less than twelve months from, the balance sheet date are classified as short-term.
 Investments with a maturity beyond twelve months from the balance sheet date are classified as long-term.

-The Company periodically reviews available-for-sale securities for other-than-temporary declines in fair value below the cost basis and whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
+The Company periodically reviews available-for-sale debt securities for other-than-temporary declines in fair value below the cost basis and whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 The Company evaluates, among other things, the duration and extent to which the fair value of a security is less than its cost; the financial condition of the issuer and any changes thereto; and the Company's intent to sell, or whether it will more likely than not be required to sell, the security before recovery of its amortized cost basis.
-The Company does not intend to sell, and is not likely to be required to sell, the available-for-sale securities in an unrealized loss position before recovery of the amortized cost bases of the securities, which may be maturity.
-Any such declines in value judged to be other-than-temporary on available-for-sale securities are reported in other-than-temporary impairment of investment.
-For the year ended December 31, 2017, the Company reclassified a loss of \$1.2 million from accumulated other comprehensive loss, net in the Consolidated Balance Sheets to other-than-temporary impairment of investment in the Consolidated Statements of Operations and Comprehensive Loss.
-There were no such declines in value for the years ended December 31, 2016 and 2015.
+The Company does not intend to sell, and is not likely to be required to sell, the available-for-sale debt securities in an unrealized loss position before recovery of the amortized cost bases of the debt securities, which may be maturity.
+Any such declines in value judged to be other-than-temporary on available-for-sale debt securities are reported in other-than-temporary impairment of investment.